Skip to content

 Introduction

-Amazon Elastic Kubernetes Service (Amazon EKS) is an Amazon-provided managed Kubernetes service.
+Amazon Elastic Kubernetes Service (Amazon EKS) is an Amazon-provided Kubernetes managed service.
 Users can deploy containerized applications without needing to install, operate, or maintain the Kubernetes control panel or nodes.

 There are two ways to deploy DataKit on EKS: